gokhandemirhan/personal-site/content/posts/2022-01-03-i-created-a-blog-post-from-a-photo-here-is-how.md

   - git
   - blog
 ---
-Last week I've come across a [blog post](https://daily.tinyprojects.dev/paper_website) by Ben Stokes.
-He was explaining how he build a [product](https://paperwebsite.com/) that enables users to create a blog post from a photo taken by their mobile phone.
-Although he gives a brief idea of how I wanted to explore more.
-After all, what else I can do better on the first of the new year anyway?
+Last week I came across a [blog post](https://daily.tinyprojects.dev/paper_website) by Ben Stokes.
+He explains how he built a [product](https://paperwebsite.com/) that enables users to create a blog post from a photo taken by their mobile phone.
+Although he gives a brief idea of how he did it, I wanted to explore it myself.
+After all, what else I can do better on the first day of the new year anyway

 ### Brainstorming

-I want to integrate this into my own blog flow which uses Gatsby, Netlify, and Github.
+I want to integrate this into my blog flow which uses Gatsby, Netlify, and Github.
 Maybe there are better ways but as a proof-of-concept here are the steps I've decided to take for the prototype:

 * Create a web app that will post a photo
 * Create an endpoint to accept photo